DanukaPraneeth/product-catalog-api/README.md

 - Mysql batch updates are used for database updates in a group of items and mysql transactions are used to make sure each valid API request is processed completely or rejected in an error.
 - Mysql exceptions captured in this layer is throws as related custom exceptions to the business layer

 #### Error Handling
 - Errors are handled separately in each layer and transferred to the it's parent layers as suitable custom exceptions.
 - Finally a error specific error response is delivered to the end user

 #### User Management
 - Admin users can access all the APIs without any restrictions
 - Non-admin users can only access the APIs to search information (search products, categories and users)
 - Each API request should have the basic auth header with valid username and password
 - Any user should register in the system through an admin user to access any of these APIs.
 Requests without a valid basic auth token will be rejected.
+- Password of the users are stored in dabase after encrypting via the spring *'BCryptPasswordEncoder'*

 ### Further Improvements
 - Unit tests to cover the full functionality of the APIs